 The Faculty underlined the numerous advantages and benefits of taking combined hormonal contraception.
 This now includes not only the pill, but also the contraceptive patch (Evra) and the vaginal ring (Nuvaring).

-The benefits and risks should be clearly weighed up for an individual before prescribing any contraception.
-Women wishing to take the combined pill, the patch or the vaginal ring, should be informed about the small increase risk of a thrombosis associated with the use of these products.
+The benefits and risks should be clearly weighed up for each individual before prescribing any contraception.
+Women wishing to take the combined pill, the patch or the vaginal ring, should be informed about the small increased risk of a thrombosis associated with the use of these products.

-The risk of thrombosis in women using the combined pill, patch or ring is set out in Table 1 below.
+The risk of thrombosis in women using the combined pill, patch or ring is set out in the table below.

 |Method||Risk of thrombosis|

-From Table 1, you can see that you are far more likely to have a blood clot in pregnancy or after having a baby, than you are on the pill.
+From the table you can see that you are far more likely to have a blood clot in pregnancy or after having a baby, than you are on the pill.